Thinkwise/docs/docs/sf/subjects.md

 ![](../assets/sf/image184.png)

-Figure 136: Overview of report links for a table
+*Overview of report links for a table*

 #### Drag drop